Ishidawg/TheForest-Modding/README.md

 ### Torch
 - Doubled the **intensity** (*or brightness*) of the light.
-- Doubled the **lifespan** of the fire by halving the fuel consumption.
+- Doubled the **lifespan** of the fire by halving the fuel consumption, resulting in *08 minutes of light*.

 ### Inventory
 - **Hard-capped** the limit of all countable items to `1000`.